Sunday, August 20, 2017

 What does that mean?
 Position draperies where the wall meets the ceiling and have them drape down to the floor.

-Or try a lovely wall photo collage that goes all the way up to the ceiling.
+Or try a lovely wall photo collage that goes up to the ceiling.

 A narrow room always looks best when the person entering has their eyes drawn upward.
 So don't be afraid of patterned, vertically striped drapes.